Celly Campello

-Célia Campello Gomes Chacon, born Célia Benelli Campello, known by her stage name Celly Campello (18 June 1942 – 4 March 2003), was a Brazilian singer and performer, a pioneer in Brazilian rock.
+Célia Campello Gomes Chacon (née Célia Benelli Campello; 18 June 1942 – 4 March 2003), known by her stage name Celly Campello, was a Brazilian singer and performer, a pioneer in Brazilian rock.
 She also acted in the telenovela Estúpido Cupido.

 Life

 Campello was born in São Paulo and raised in Taubaté.
 She started her career in an early age, performing at local radio shows when she was six years old.
 She studied piano, classical guitar and ballet during her childhood.